• Skip to main content

 Geography and climate

-Gyaca County is 102 kilometers long from north to south and 88 kilometers wide from east to west, with a total area of 4646 square kilometers.
+Gyaca County is 102 kilometers from north to south and 88 kilometers from east to west, with a total area of 4646 square kilometers.

 Gyaca County is located in depression zone of Gangdise Mountains, Nyainqentanglha Mountains and Himalayas tectonic units.
 There are 180 peaks above 5000 meters above sea level in this county.